 Date and Time: April 29, 2020, at 9:00 a.m.
 Central Time.
-Place: Virtually at www.virtualshareholdermeeting.com/GOGO2020.
+Place: Gogo's corporate headquarters, located at 111 N. Canal St., Chicago, Illinois 60606.
 Record Date: March 3, 2020.
 Voting: Holders of common stock are entitled to one vote per share.
-Admission: To virtually attend the meeting you will need the control number located on your proxy card or the instructions that accompanied your proxy materials.
-Date of Mailing: This proxy statement and accompanying form of proxy will be mailed to stockholders on or about March 26, 2020.
+Admission: To attend the meeting in person you will need proof of your share ownership as of the record date and a form of government-issued photo identification.
+Date of Mailing: This proxy statement and accompanying form of proxy will be mailed to stockholders on or about [•], 2020.